Skip To Content

 EXAMPLES

-Construction engineering concerns the planning and management of the construction of structures.
+• Construction engineering concerns the planning and management of the construction of structures and site improvements.
 Construction of such projects requires knowledge of engineering and management principles and business procedures, economics, and human behavior.

-Environmental engineering works to solve environmental problems such as water and air pollution, waste disposal, and public health issues.
+• Environmental engineering works to manage environmental issues such as climate change and natural hazard preparedness, water and air pollution, waste disposal, and public health issues.

-Structural engineering deals with the analysis and design of structures that support or resist loads economically.
+• Structural engineering deals with the analysis and design of structures that support or resist loads economically, and may also be involved in building safety and resilience

 Environmental